atom/github/docs/how-we-work.md

    * The acceptance criteria for the RFC itself, as chosen by your current understanding of its scope and impact.
 Some options you may use here include _(a)_ you're satisfied with its state; _(b)_ the pull request has collected a predetermined number of :+1: votes from core team members; or _(c)_ unanimous :+1: votes from the full core team.
 2. @-mention @simurai on the open pull request for design input.
 Begin hashing out mock-ups, look and feel, specific user interaction details, and decide on a high-level direction for the feature.
 3. The RFC's author is responsible for recognizing when its acceptance criteria have been met and merging its pull request. :rainbow: _Our intent here is to give the feature's advocate the ability to cut [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding) short and accept responsibility for guiding it forward._
 4. Work on the RFC's implementation is performed in one or more pull requests.
+Remember to add each pull request to the current sprint project.
    * Consider gating your work behind a feature flag or a configuration option.
    * Write tests for your new work.
    * Optionally [request reviewers](#how-we-review) if you want feedback.
 Ping @simurai for ongoing UI/UX considerations if appropriate.